Before 2014, corruption was viewed an essential part of govt: PM Modi | Politics

 Sama Devi from Himachal Pradesh's Sirmaur told the prime minister that she got Rs 1 lakh for building a 'pucca' house under the PM Awas Yojana (Gramin) and that she got Rs.
 6,000 in three installments in a year under the Kisan Samman Nidhi.

-On this occasion, the prime minister also released Rs 21,000 crore to 80 crore farmers as the eleventh installment of the Kisan Samman Nidhi.
+On this occasion, the prime minister also released Rs 21,000 crore to 10 crore farmers as the 11th installment of the Kisan Samman Nidhi.

 Union Minister Anurag Thakur, Himachal Pradesh Minister Suresh Bhardwaj, state BJP chief, and Shimla MP Suresh Kashyap were also present on the stage at the rally.